Comments Positive ones only

 |

-We start with the first award of the season in early December 2010 (usually the NBR) and we won't stop until the Oscar Nominations are announced on January 15, 2011
+We start with the first award of the season (usually the the NBR in early December) and keep going until the Oscar nominations are announced in mid-January.

 |